By Ginseng Harvesters and Collectors

 - Harvesting in all federal management areas is not allowed.
 In the past the exception was for the Daniel Boone National Forest.
 In 2016, the DBNF will not be issuing ginseng harvest permits.

 - Daniel Boone National Forest Ginseng Fact Sheet

 - What size of plant can I harvest?
 Plants must be at least 5 years old and have 3 prongs.
+This is the minimum legal age.
+The market prefers roots that are 10 years and older.
 Any berries present must be planted within 50 feet of the harvested root with no tool other than your finger.